DerThorsten/ivigraph/README.md

 Quickstart:
 ============
 run flow.py and change the "lena" path to an image of your choise.
-Cick on Flowchart-Button in the GUI and edit the graph
+Cick on Flowchart-DockArea (flowchart itself might be hidden) in the GUI and edit the graph

 - right click to add new operators
 - del to remove connections  unknown bug, this might lead to a floating point error for huge graphs